hatfieldlibrary/tagger-2/README.md

 Every entity in Tagger has descriptive fields that are populated via Tagger's administrative user interface.
 Beyond titles and descriptions, these fields include URLs, link types, link labels, and restrictions.

-Access to the administrative interface is limited to Administrators and Area Maintainers.
+Access to the Tagger administrative interface is limited to Administrators and Area Maintainers.

 ## Microservice